-The history of fertility doctor in 1951 recorded two scientists working independently.
+The history of the fertility doctor in 1951 recorded two scientists working independently.
 British Australian Veterinary Professor Colin Russell Austin (1914-2004) in Australia and the Chinese-American reproductive biologist Min Chueh Chang (1908-1991) in the United States of America.
 These two scientists have demonstrated that sperm must mature through specific stages before they develop the ability to fertilize.
 In 1959, Chang successfully used Ivf to make a rabbit pregnant.
 Of course, significant advances in the development of a successful Ivf technique with human embryos not observed until the 1970s.

-A British gynecologist Patrick Steptoe (1913-1988) who was working at the Oldham General Hospital in the Manchester, was a laparoscopy leader.
+A British gynecologist Patrick Steptoe (1913-1988) who was working at the Oldham General Hospital in Manchester, was a laparoscopy leader.
 He created a team with the British biologist and physiologist Robert Edwards (1925-2013).
 Edwards was a Professor of Human Reproduction at Cambridge University.
 Their collaboration began in 1968 when Edwards attended a Steptoe lecture on laparoscopy at the Royal Society of Medicine in London.
 Initially, they succeeded in successful fertilization and in vitro cell division of ova with newly extracted sperm.
-However, they could not make a successful implantation in a female uterus until 1978.
+However, they could not make successful implantation in a female uterus until 1978.
 Throughout these years they have been trying to regulate the woman’s hormone levels.
 This was done until the eggs matured and then removed several ovaries from the laparoscopic ovaries.
 This invasive surgery requires entry through the hub.

 The Steptoe and Edwards method.

 It involves in vitro fertilization of ova and staying there until fertilized eggs divided into eight cells before implantation.
 In fact, by the mid-1970s, they waited until the fertilized egg divided into 100 cells prior to implantation.
-For the first time in the history of fertility doctor there is an experiment on a human body.
+For the first time in the history of a fertility doctor, there is an experiment on a human body.
 In 1977, a fertilized egg transported at midnight, while the egg was mature and ready.
 The time of transfer was random.
 Later they discovered the importance of time.
 They realized that daily cycles of hormone levels are critical to the successful implantation of the egg into the uterine wall.
 The whole effort was crowned with complete success on July 25, 1978.

-Lesley Brown is the first woman in the world who gave birth from the history of fertility doctor.
+Lesley Brown is the first woman in the world who gave birth from the history of a fertility doctor.
 The first female baby born at the Oldham General Hospital in Great Britain.
 On January 14, 1979, the team of two scientists managed to bring the first male baby to life.
 So, the first baby born in Glasgow, Scotland with the Ivf method and his name was Alastair MacDonald.